 4. Sprint Retrospective

-Sprint retrospective stage of the meeting is headed by the scrum master, which is done after the sprint review.
+The sprint retrospective stage of the meeting is headed by the scrum master, which is done after the sprint review.
 The Team discusses what went right, what went wrong, and how to improve in the next sprint.
-This means it gives the look back on past events and ways to improve.
+This means it gives a look back on past events and ways to improve.
 It gives a chance to the team to give feedback to the management on the progress of the project.
 This creates a plan for improvement in the next sprint.

 Artifacts in Scrum Method